 Showcasing the work of major tattoo artists, this is the largest gathering of real objects and original tattoo artwork ever assembled in the UK and celebrates the astonishingly rich artistic heritage of tattooing as an art form.

 This exhibition features items from three of the most important private collections of tattoo material in Britain – Willie Robinson, Jimmie Skuse, and Paul ‘Rambo’ Ramsbottom.
 They provide a rare opportunity to see original artwork and artefacts not otherwise on public display.

 Delving into previously unseen private archives that reveal hidden histories, the exhibition includes the incredible story of Britain’s pioneering female tattoo artist, Jessie Knight.

 The exhibition features over 400 original artworks, photographs and historic artefacts.

 Share your tattoo story with us

-So we’d like to hear from you – tell us the stories of your tattoos and make our exhibition truly representative of Bristol’s rich tattoo culture.
+We’d like to hear from you!
+Tell us the stories of your tattoos and make our exhibition truly representative of Bristol’s rich tattoo culture.